 6. Auto-generated localized variants

 You used machine translation to produce 200 pages in 5 languages.
-Each language is reviewed but most won’t be more than rough machine output.
-Each version is judged on its own.
+Each language version is reviewed and judged on its own, and raw MT with no editing counts as thin in every locale.

 Shortest path to fix